Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Theory

+where $X_{ij}^{(k)}$ is the $(i,j)$-th element of $\Xb^{(k)}$ or $i$-th element of $\xb_j^{(k)}$.
+Since we are interested in the input node contribution for the classification, we found that the meaningful Grad-CAM saliency map should be calculated at the input layer, i.e. $k=0$, in which case the final representation becomes much simpler:

+where the second equality comes from that $\xb_j^{(0)}$ is one-hot vector, i.e. $\xb_j^{(0)}=\eb_j$, where $\eb_j$ has one at the $j$-the elements whereas all the other elements are zero, and the last equality comes from

-then the $i$-th elements of the saliency map implies the sensitivity with respect to the $i$-th ROI index.
-Accordingly, the resulting saliency map can quantify the sensitivity with respect to the node geometry, which provide a neuroscientific information about the relative importance of the each ROIs related to the class features.
+Note that in contrast to CAM \citep{zhou2016learning} as in \citep{arslan2018graph} where sensitivity should be calculated with respect to the last layer, our approach using Grad-CAM provides a direct link from the input nodes to the final classification.
+Using experimental data, we will show that the resulting saliency map can quantify the sensitivity with respect to the node geometry, which provide a neuroscientific information about the relative importance of the each ROIs related to the class features.

-One may wonder that our saliency map is similar to the gradient-based saliency map \cite{simonyan2013deep,pope2019explainability}, which is defined as the derivative of the class output with respect to the input, i.e. basically the Jacobian in \eqref{eq:s}.
-However, the dimension of the Jacobian in \eqref{eq:s} is $N^2$ for the case of GNN with one-hot vector encoding, whereas our saliency map in \eqref{eq:saliency} has dimension of the node size (i.e. $N$) by restricting Jacobian with respect to the active coordinate directions.
-Therefore, our new definition of the saliency map can be readily interpreted by mapping to the graph.